peruvianidol/11ty-recipes/README.md

 - References to filenames or folders should be emphasized using **strong**

+- Remember to escape Nunjucks tags in code snippets with `{% raw %}{% endraw %}` so that they are not processed when the recipe page is built.

 - Always include a **References** section, when possible, to direct the user to resources where they can learn more about this recipe.
 This includes relevant pages from the [Eleventy Documentation](https://11ty.dev/docs/), tutorial videos, articles, Github repos, etc.

 ## Questions/Feedback